hstreamdb/deployment-tool/README.md

 - Make sure that the log-in user has `sudo` execute privileges，and configure `sudo` without password.

-- Make sure all cluster nodes configure the SSH mutual trust.

 - For nodes which deploy `HStore` instances, mount the data disk to `/mnt/data*/`.

   - "*" Matching incremental numbers, start from zero